mcarr-and/docker-subfolders/README.md

+# Repo to show what is available to you in Docker when the build is running

+Docker will not always act the same depending on which directory you are in.

+You will not always have access to the git information

-# from root folder of git project
+## from root folder of git project
 ```bash

   docker build  . -t muz/docker-git-acccess-root-folder;